ddemidov/amgcl/README.md

 amgcl
 =====

-Simple AMG hierarchy builder.
+This is a simple and generic AMG hierarchy builder (and a work in progress).
 May be used as a standalone solver or as a preconditioner.
 CG and BiCGStab iterative solvers are provided.
 Solvers from from [ViennaCL][ViennaCL] are supported as well.

 [VexCL][VexCL], [ViennaCL][ViennaCL], or [Eigen][Eigen] matrix/vector
 containers may be used with built-in and ViennaCL's solvers.
 See